 Example question: Tell me about a time you had to develop a creative solution to get the job done in the most efficient way?

-Having employees with the desire and ability to grow within your company and continuously give you better results is more important than previous experience.
-Each new hire should have the determination to drive both your company and themselves!
+Having employees who will have the ability to grow within your company and continuously give you better results is more important than previous experience.
+Each new hire should be determined to drive both your company and themselves!

 In the very early stages you will (hopefully) be growing pretty quickly and will need your team to evolve and keep up with the fast pace.
 During the interview, you’ll need to think about whether that person could be capable of a potential leadership position.
 Do you feel as if they could take on more responsibility quickly?

 ~Top tip: Remember, you’ll be working very closely with the first 10 or so hires.
-Make sure you both can collaborate and bounce off each other.
+Make sure you can collaborate and bounce off of one another.
 Can you see yourself working well with this person for many hours every day?

 Create your team culture and stick with it!
 Your first few employees will not only bring their skills but their interests, personalities and perspectives on life.
-This will inevitably impact how they work within the company and as part of a team.
-It’s important that you serve as the best example for how you envision the culture to be.
+These will all impact how they work within the company and in your team.
+It’s important you serve as the best example of how you envision your company’s culture.
 Do this and your working environment should naturally shape correspondingly.